Britney Spears Delivers Perfect Split In Sports Bra & Tiny Shorts

 Britney Spears is back in workout mode.
-The “Toxic” singer is somewhat renowned for stretching it all out on her Instagram, with the 37-year-old’s workout videos proving wildly popular amid her diehard fans.
-Britney took to the platform earlier today with an update that offered plenty: there was video footage, plus still photos.
+The “Toxic” singer is somewhat renowned for stretching it all out on her Instagram, with the 37-year-old’s workout videos proving wildly popular amid her die hard fans.
+Britney took to the platform earlier today with an update that offered plenty; there was video footage and still photos.

 The opening part of the post was a video.
-Britney was seen flaunting her sensational body on a gym mat, with the star seen delivering what appeared to be a perfect split.
+Britney was seen flaunting her sensational body on a gym mat, with the star delivering what appeared to be a perfect split.
 Britney was, of course, outfitted for her sweat session, with the wardrobe that is so often seen on her.

-The blonde appeared in a tight and aqua-colored sports bra paired with a tiny pair of shorts.
-The star’s muscly legs and rock-hard abs were on show – Britney might enjoy boyfriend Sam Asghari’s cooking, but this is one celebrity who burns the calories off.
-Britney also appeared in socks and sneakers matching her sports bra, with her back-to-blonde hair tied back into a ponytail.
+The blonde appeared in a tight, aqua-colored sports bra paired with a tiny pair of shorts.
+The star’s muscly legs and rock-hard abs were on show.
+Britney might enjoy boyfriend Sam Asghari’s cooking, but this is one celebrity who burns the calories off.
+Britney also appeared in socks and sneakers matching her sports bra, with her back-to-blond hair tied back into a ponytail.

-A quick swipe to the right took things into weight-lifting, with Britney seen preparing herself to lift a barbell.
-Fans swiping further to the right then saw that Britney had achieved her mission – and she mentioned it in her caption.
-In fact, it looked like the entire caption was revolving around having a random guy at the gym encourage her to give the lifting a go.
+A quick swipe to the right took things into weight-lifting, with Britney seen preparing to lift a barbell.
+Fans swiping further to the right then saw that Britney had achieved her mission, and she mentioned it in her caption.
+In fact, it looked like the entire caption was revolving around having a random guy at the gym encourage her to give lifting a go.

 View this post on Instagram